aprbw/traffic_prediction/README.md

 ## Paper

 The papers are sorted alphabetically based on model name.
-The citations are based on Google scholar citation on 2020 09 07.
+The citations are based on Google scholar citation.

 You can find the bibtex in traffic_prediction.bib (not complete yet)